-The final report states, "In her testimony, Robin R. described how, after finding her two year old daughter badly beaten by her partner, she called an ambulance.
-However, as Robin described, when the emergency responders arrived, they refused to take her daughter to the hospital until she found her daughter's health card.

-[The] ambulance came into my house and they checked my daughter's vitals.
+In her testimony, Robin R. described how, after finding her two-year old daughter badly beaten by her partner, she called an ambulance.
+However, as Robin described, when the emergency responders arrived, they refused to take her daughter to the hospital until she found her daughter's health card. '[The] ambulance came into my house and they checked my daughter's vitals.
 They went to get a stretcher and they asked for her care card.
 I didn't know the number of her care card off the top of my head and we didn't have a family doctor.
 But the ambulance insisted that they needed the care card before they drove her to the hospital.
 And it was like, they refused to leave my house unless I had her care card to go to the hospital.
 So I went into every drawer in my house and I ripped everything else out of the drawers.
 I ripped everything off the shelves.
-I ripped everything open.
-I was panicked.
-I was scared.
-And my house was in disarray after.
-I ripped apart my house looking for the care card because the ambulance said they wouldn't leave unless they had that number.
+I ripped apart my house looking for the [] care card because the ambulance said they wouldn't leave unless they had that number.'
 Robin's daughter later died of her injuries.
-In addition, detectives interpreted the disarray caused by her looking for the care card as her house being 'strewn with garbage' - a characterization that Robin believes contributed to her losing custody of her other child."25
+In addition, detectives interpreted the disarray caused by her looking for the care card as her house being 'strewn with garbage' - a characterization that Robin believes contributed to her losing custody of her other child.

 The genocide described in the final report is not the kind of genocide we are used to hearing about; instead of happening over a few months or years, as with the 1994 Rwandan Genocide or the Holocaust, it has unfolded over centuries as part of the project of colonialism.
-Colonial genocide happens through millions of acts and inactions that target and traumatize Indigenous people, furthering the conditions for more trauma and more death.26 It cultivates a set of racist attitudes, structures, practices and priorities that are used to justify systemic blindness to injustice while devaluing the knowledge and identity of Indigenous people - and devaluing Indigenous lives.
+Colonial genocide happens through millions of acts and inactions that target and traumatize Indigenous people, furthering the conditions for more trauma and more death.
+The supplement "A Legal Analysis of Genocide" discusses this distinction but notes that a colonial-type genocide is still a genocide.
+It cultivates a set of racist attitudes, structures, practices and priorities that are used to justify systemic blindness to injustice while devaluing the knowledge and identity of Indigenous people - and devaluing Indigenous lives.